 Before you can get to the soil, you may have to remove obstructions such as concrete or brick sidewalks, driveways, or slabs.
 Use an 8-pound sledgehammer to break up concrete, starting on the edge.
 For large concrete structures, it's worth renting an electric jackhammer or chipping gun at a tool rental center.

 Dig the Sewer Trench

 Dig straight down, minimizing side digging as much as possible for the time being.
 Later, you will need to extend the trench sideways so that you can stand in the pit and create access to the sewer line.
 But do as little side digging as possible until you have located the sewer line.
-As you dig, you may need to clip or saw off tree and bush roots as you encounter them.
+As you dig, you may need to clip or saw off tree and shrub roots as you encounter them.
 Some small roots can be severed with your shovel blade.
 Other roots should be clipped with pruning shears or a hand saw.
 Heavier roots will require a chainsaw.

 Assess the Sewer Line Problem

 The depth at which you reach the sewer line will vary.
 It can be as shallow as 18 to 30 inches or as much as 5 or 6 feet.
 In cold climates, the pipe will be buried deeper to prevent the pipe from freezing in the winter.
 But pipe depth is not always a matter of climate.
 Even in warm climates, the pipe can sometimes be buried very deep—it may depend on how deep your community's sewer mains are located.